top of page

 Your destination, the mission of every nonprofit, is to solve the customer‘s problem.

-There are three reasons most nonprofit mission statements fail:
+There are three reasons most nonprofit economic goals are not met:

 They do not include a measurable economic goal.